 I had my very first dachshund develop a back issue.
 He was in a lot o pain, but then did research and discovered natural joint supplements.

-After giving him those I just over a month, he was able to be pain free and never had a back problem again.
+After giving him those supplements, he was able to be pain free in about a month, and never had a back problem since.

 He lived to be 17 years old.

-I try to provide you with all your dachshund answers to your questions and to have reviews on the best dog products on the market.
+My goal is to provide you with all your dachshund answers to questions and provide reviews on the best dog products on the market.